Articles on: Signals and Automation

 How to HODL more than one coin?

-If you want to spend the same amount on each coin, and buy with the same quote currency, then the same signal bot can be reused for another coin.
+If you want to buy each coin using the same quote currency, on the same exchange, then the same signal bot can be used.

 A new alert must be created in Trading view: